"Why the Hell isn't this on DVD/Blu yet?"--Number 101

 HONOLULU LU captures the inimitable Lupe Velez at the height of box office power.
 Velez was halfway through her highly successful run as RKO's MEXICAN SPITFIRE and headlining comedies for Universal (SIX LESSONS FROM MADAME LA ZONGA, with SPITFIRE co-conspirator Leon Errol) and Columbia in away from her home studio.
 HONOLULU LU is the latter and (much) better vehicle for the unique, memorable Mexican-American starlet.

 Eerily released on the same day that Germany declared war on the U.S. (and just four days after Pearl Harbor was attacked), HONOLULU LU proved prescient by rounding out Lupe's quartet of imitations with you-know-who.
-I will say I can't think of a better Fuehrer within Velez' gender, and the predominantly military audience eats it up.
+I can't think of a better Fuehrer within Velez' gender, and the predominantly military audience eats it up.

 Screenwriters Yawitz and Gibbons were much more at home writing westerns, and it shows, with a distinct lack of truly funny lines.
 Fortunately Barton's comedic skill keeps you from noticing too much.
 Velez sings two songs, That's the Kind of Work I Do and the title track.
 The screenwriters (assisted by Ned Dandy) do manage to come up with slightly bawdy lyrics for the starlet in the former.
 The titular tune is overused a bit (three times) but with Lupe strutting her stuff, it's all good.